-Tie around the middle
+Tied around the middle

-Next I cover it with paper clay.
+Next I covered it with paper clay.
 I absolutely love this stuff.
 It is light as balsa wood and smoother than anything I know how to make at home.
 It gives great detail, takes almost any paint, and isn’t particularly brittle.

-A little more foam core and felt work as a mount for the ears
+A little more foam core and felt work as a mount for the ears.

 Screwing on the camera holder, it all comes together